 Phil Lucafo ‘One Block East’

-Phil Lucafo’s One Block East, the first solo album from one of the founding members of the legendary country-rock band Heartsfield is finally here!
+Today’s Cool Album of the Day (#1023 in the Series) is Phil Lucafo, One Block East.
+One Block East is the first solo album by former Heartsfield co-lead guitarist/co-lead vocalist Phil Lucafo.
+(Full disclosure: One Block East was released by Cool Album Productions which is also owns this website.)
 Phil was responsible or partly responsible for many of Heartsfield’s better known songs such as “The Only Time I’m Sober Is When You’re Gone,” “Pass Me By,” “Gypsy Rider,” “I Like It A Lot” and “Rock and Roll Farm.”
-“The Only Time I’m Sober Is When You’re Gone” was just recently covered by a new band called Buck Satan and the 666 Shooters featuring Cheap Trick’s Rick Nielsen and Ministry’s Alain Jourgensen.
-Yes, all these years later and Phil and co-writer Perry Jordan’s song is indeed still relevant.
-One Block East features some Indie Folk-Rock/Pop songs...
+“The Only Time I’m Sober Is When You’re Gone” was just recently covered by a new band called Buck Satan and the 666 Shooters featuring Cheap Trick’s Rick Nielsen and Ministry’s Alain...

 ‘Cool Album of the Day’ Announces the Formation of ‘Cool Album Productions’